Image as First-Order Norm+Linear Autoregression: Unveiling Mathematical Invariance: Calculation of Gaussian Curvature

-\textbf{Calculation of Gaussian curvature:} To compute the Gaussian curvature, we consider the feature map per channel as a set of 16$\times$16 surfaces $z_k(x,y)$ in 3D space, where $x$, $y$, and $z_k$ denote the coordinates.
+To compute the Gaussian curvature, we consider the feature map per channel as a set of $W\times H$ surfaces $z_k(x,y)$ in 3D space, where $x$, $y$, and $z_k$ denote the coordinates.
 At each position $(x,y)$, the Gaussian curvature for the $k^{th}$ channel can be determined using the following equation:

 Subsequently, we rank the channels based on the root mean square of the peak positive curvature ($\kappa_+$) and the peak negative curvature ($\kappa_-$) over the surface.